Kathy-Davis/kathydavis.github.io/coffee-cafe-app-testing/README.md

-**Coffee Cafe App: End-to-End Workflow & UI Validation**
+# Coffee Cafe App: End-to-End Workflow & UI Validation

-Project Description:
+## Project Description
 A full-featured web application for a coffee cafe, combining e-commerce food ordering with restaurant reservation management.
 The platform allows users to browse menus, place delivery orders, and book tables—all within a single integrated system.

-**My Testing Process & Strategy:**
+## My Testing Process & Strategy

-**My testing strategy employed a multi-layered approach to ensure both functional reliability and UI compliance:**
+My testing strategy employed a multi-layered approach to ensure both functional reliability and UI compliance:

 **Smoke Testing & Core Navigation:** Initially verified critical pathways to ensure the application was stable for deeper testing, particularly focusing on accessing the main menu and cart functionality.